arevindh/alexa-sonarr/README.md

-# alex-sonarr
+# Sonarr Alexa Skill
-Alexa skill for Sonarr
+This is a skill built for Amazon's Alexa service that allows you to manage your Sonarr TV shows.